Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 5. In the Model Composer Hub, click **Open Vitis Analyzer**.

-Vitis Analyzer is launched.
-From here you can see the **Graph View**, the **Array View**, the **Trace View**, and the **Profile** information.
+Vitis Analyzer launches and you can view the **Graph View**, **Array View**, **Trace View**, and **Profile** information.

 ![missing image](Images/Image_022.png)

 ![missing image](Images/Image_023.png)

  Vitis Model Composer can also plot the output of the cycle-approximate AI Engine simulation and calculate a throughput estimate.
-The AI Engine's throughput is calculated by counting the number of output data points and dividing by the time.
-In this case, three frames are received, but only two interframe idle time are taken into account.
+AI Engine calculates throughput by counting the number of output data points and dividing by the time.
+In this example, three frames are received, but only two interframe idle time are counted.
 To obtain a more accurate throughput estimate, you can use data cursors to select a specific time region over which to calculate throughput:

-6. In the Model Composer Hub, click on **View AIE Simulation output and throughput**.
+6. In the Model Composer Hub, click **View AIE Simulation output and throughput**.
 The Simulation Data Inspector opens and shows the output of the AI Engine.
 7. Select the `Out1` signal from the list on the left.
-8. Click on the drop-down of a plot icon, then select the **Two cursors** option.
+8. Click the drop-down of a plot icon, then select the **Two cursors** option.

    ![missing image](Images/CursorSelection.PNG)